wp-plugins/listly/readme.txt

 Media platforms (like Listly, YouTube, Slideshare & Instagram) are social.
 They showcase why your content needs to be findable, shareable & embeddabe.
 Your content gets found independent of your blog (they are all destination sites - people go there to find content).
 If you ignore these platform your blog is operating in isolation.
 Author media first, them embed on your blog.
 It scales and reaches further.

 Making lists together is more fun & more productive.
-Begin lists with just a few items; an imperfect list, then ask for help to enhance the list.
-It's a never ending task, that your community can embrace & drive.
-Working alone on lists is just 1.0.
+Begin  with a few items; an imperfect list, then ask for help to enhance the list.
+A never ending task your community can embrace & drive.
+Working alone on lists is just 1.0 thinking.

-Your job is to source & seed list ideas.
+Your job is to source & seed.
 Ask questions in the form of lists.
 Why is talk radio engaging?
 Because the audience plays an active role by answering questions.
 Listly's paradigm emulates talk radio.

 **Your listicles should be inviting & enaging**